Skip to Content

 Wayne newton puts his fingers to his mouth on stage

-Visit a Speakeasy: I recently stopped by The Count Room speakeasy, which is part of Bugsy & Meyer’s Steakhouse and has a nondescript “secret door” near Flamingo’s Food Court.
+Visit a Speakeasy: The Count Room speakeasy is technically part of Bugsy & Meyer’s Steakhouse – Here’s the nondescript “secret door” near Flamingo’s Food Court that you’re looking for.

 Behind the door is an elegant cocktail lounge which is a throwback to the prohibition era.